New Jersey Child Custody Lawyer

-If a divorce in New Jersey is amicable or uncontested, other options for child custody are possible.
+If a divorce in NJ is amicable or uncontested, other options for child custody are possible.
 Under certain favorable circumstances, both the mother and father may share physical and legal custody and work out a parenting plan that reflects the best division of the child’s time.

 The parent who gets primary custody may be entitled to receive financial support from the other one.
 If the supporting parent fails or refuses to pay, the parent with primary custody and their New Jersey attorney could go to court for enforcement of child support in the face of their former partner’s delinquency in making those payments.
 Possible penalties include wage garnishment or a property lien.

 Let a New Jersey Child Custody Attorney Assist You